dstndstn/astrometry.net/doc/readme.rst

 If you want to override any of the settings we use, you can use::

-  $ solve-field --use-sextractor --sextractor-config <sex.conf>
+  $ solve-field --use-source-extractor --source-extractor-config <se.conf>

 In order to reproduce the default behavior, you must::